vuetifyjs/vuetify/packages/docs/src/pages/en/components/icons.md

 ### Semantic SVG Icons

-Apply accessibility attributes to the [v-icon](/components/icons/), such as `role="img"`, to the component to give it a semantic meaning.
+Apply accessibility attributes to the [v-icon](/components/icons/) component, such as `role="img"`, to give it a semantic meaning.

 ```html
 <v-icon aria-label="My Account" role="img" aria-hidden="false">